Lodoicea

 Lodoicea, commonly known as the sea coconut, coco de mer, or double coconut, is a monotypic genus in the palm family.
 The sole species, Lodoicea maldivica, is endemic to the islands of Praslin and Curieuse in the Seychelles.
-It has the biggest seed in a plant.
-It formerly also was found on the small islets of St Pierre, Chauve-Souris, and Ile Ronde (Round Island), all located near Praslin, but had become extinct there for a time until recently reintroduced.
+It has the largest seed in the plant kingdom.
+It was also formerly found on the small islets of St Pierre, Chauve-Souris, and Ile Ronde (Round Island), all located near Praslin, but had become extinct there for a time until recently reintroduced.

 Taxonomy

-The name of the genus Lodoicea is given by Philibert Commerson, it may be derived from Lodoicus, a Latinised form of Louis (typically Ludovicus), in honour of King Louis XV of France.
-Other sources say that Lodoicea is from Laodice, the daughter of Priam and Hecuba.
+The name of the genus Lodoicea was given by Philibert Commerson, without any explanation for its etymology.
+It may be derived from Lodoicus, a Latinised form of Louis (typically Ludovicus), in honour of King Louis XV, while other sources say that Lodoicea is from Laodice, the daughter of Priam and Hecuba.

-Lodoicea belongs to the Coryphoideae subfamily and tribe Borasseae.
+Lodoicea belongs to the subfamily Coryphoideae and tribe Borasseae.
 Borasseae is represented by four genera in Madagascar and one in Seychelles out of the seven worldwide.
-They are distributed on the coastlands surrounding the Indian ocean and the existing islands within.
-Borassus, the genus closest to Lodoicea, has about five species in the "old world," one species in Africa, one in India, South-East Asia and Malaysia, one in New Guinea and two species in Madagascar.
+They are distributed on the coasts surrounding the Indian Ocean and the existing islands within.
+Borassus, the genus closest to Lodoicea, has about five species in the Old World, one species in Africa, one in India, South-East Asia and Malaysia, one in New Guinea and two species in Madagascar.